Jellied Eels – A Cockney Specialty from the East End:

 Neither Ray’s wife or us were keen to taste his jellied eels and it seems that this once very traditional English food is either loved or loathed by the English these day.
 From for the few remaining jellied eel stalls in London, it would seem that this is no longer a popular food.
 I think it might be the gelatinous texture or presentation that puts people off today as eel dishes are still popular outside of the UK.
 I see the lunchtime office crowd buying eel sushi.
 The French have aspic d’anguille, which is similar to jellied eels and the Italians have anguilla.
 In Spain, baby eels sauteed in olive oil and chili pepper is very popular and angulas is now an expensive dish.

 If you’re in East End London and wanting to sample some of this traditional English food, Tubby Isaacs’s family has been selling eels on Goulston Street, near Petticoat Lane, since 1919.
-For the over 90 years Tubby Isaacs have been purveyors of the finest quality jellied eels so you’ll be sampling jellied eels from a world famous shop.Did I leave anything out?
+For the over 90 years Tubby Isaacs have been purveyors of the finest quality jellied eels so you’ll be sampling jellied eels from a world famous shop.Any ideas?